Travel Blogging Tips

 How Much Money Can You Make From A Travel Blog?

-All these income streams grow only when your audience grows.
+Your income and success grow only when your audience grows.
 So that should be your first priority moving forward!

 Attracting new readers to your blog with great travel content.

-To give you an example, you might be able to make a few hundred dollars (or a few thousand) a month after a year of blogging.
+To give you an example, you might be able to make a few hundred dollars (or a few thousand) per month after a year of blogging.
 It really depends on all kinds of unknowable factors.

-While it took me about four years to start earning 6-figures annually, others I know were able to achieve this milestone earlier.
+While it took me about four years to start earning over $100,000 a year from blogging, others I know were able to achieve this milestone even earlier!

-Of course you can.
-However, you need to think about it practically.
-To become a successful travel blogger, you need to provide value to others.
-Blogging about your day is not the same as blogging a detailed travel guide for a destination.
-Produce stuff people are actually searching for!
+Yes.
+To become a successful travel blogger though, you need to provide value to others.
+Blogging about your day is not the same as writing a helpful destination travel guide.
+In addition to the fun articles, produce stuff people are actually searching for!

-While it may seem like everyone and their grandmother has a travel blog these days, most people don’t take it very seriously.
-Blogging is a lot like photography.
-Most people are hobbyists, and only the most dedicated and hard-working bloggers make a living with it.
+While it may seem like everyone and their grandmother has a blog these days, most people don’t take it very seriously.
+Only the most dedicated make a living with it.
 So it’s really up to you how much effort you put in.

 Yes, you’ll need both.
-They don’t have to be top-of-the-line, but you will need a computer for writing and sharing blog posts, and a camera for capturing images from your adventures.
-If you’re looking for a great travel camera, check out my post reviewing some of the most popular models.
+They don’t have to be top-of-the-line, but you’ll want a computer for writing and sharing blog posts, and a camera for capturing images from your adventures.
+Here are my favorite travel cameras.

-That’s one full year of blogging on a regular basis, paying for everything yourself, and putting in at least 10 hours a week (most professional bloggers work 30+).
+That’s one full year of blogging on a regular basis, and putting in at least 10 hours a week (most professional bloggers work 30+ hours a week).

 Yes, it’s a dream job, but travel blogging is still a job that requires hard work.
 Creating a successful travel blog won’t happen overnight either.